Hendejac/titanic_ml/index.md

 Using the OHE of the titles for the GBR prediction of the ages improved the prediction by reducing the MAE of 9.9 years to 8.2 years.
 Thus the age prediction using the OHE title data was used in the final GBC.

+# Testing Different Classifiers and Hyperparameter Optimization

+In total I tested four different classifiers: the Random Forest classifier, a Neural Network Classifier (Multi-layer Perceptron classifier), a Support Vector Machine classifier, and the Gradient Boosting Classifier.
+I really only manually played around with these classifiers and found that the GBC provided the best results (80-83% sucess rate, hyperparameters not optimized) compared to the others (79-81% success rate, hyperparameters not optimized).
+Overall, the different classifiers still performed pretty well with very little tweaking of the hyperparameters, but the GBC appeared to work just a bit better.
+Surely, more time spent with the other classifier would have likely boosted there performance.

+Having chosen the GBC I wrote a short function to test a variety of different hyperparameters to determine the best inputs to use.
+Once these hyperparameters were elucidated and with the data cleaned up, the resulting **Titantic passenger prediction success rate was 87%**.